spud/manifesto_docs/user_guide/modules/formbuilder.rst

 * The **Prefix** and **Suffix** fields can be used to provide small bits of text before and/or after your input.
 The most common uses of this are for fields expected to contain prices (might use a "$" prefix), and for fields that you want to make clear are optional (might use an "(optional)" suffix.

+* There are a series of checkboxes to flag the field in particular ways as well

+	* *This field is disabled* will automatically add a "disabled" property to the field input, making it read-only to the user

+	* *Show this field as a column in listings* makes this column one of the default columns displayed on the submission listing page

+	* *This field is expected to be the contact email for the user* marks a field as the one which contains a valid contact address for the user who fills it out.
+(In other words, any correspondance with the submittor would use the address in this field.)

+	* *Use this field as a tally counter* The value entered into this field may be used to calculate a tally, e.g. of event attendees ("How many people will be in your party?")

 * The **Notes** field is for tooltip-like notes on the content or format of the field.
 It is typically presented to the user as a small circle-I which, when clicked on, reveals the note.

 * The **Container Class** and **Element Class** fields allow you to configure your element with custom classes that may be used to style the manner in which they are rendered.
 The *container class* is assigned to the tag of the element used as a container for the field label, input, options, etc. The *element class* is applied only to the specific element, e.g. the text input field itself, or the individual checkboxes.